Fleas on Cats: How to Identify and Treat Them

 Use a Flea Treatment That Kills and Prevents

 Flea baths for cats are not generally recommended.
-Most cats do not like baths, but more importantly, flea baths will only kill the fleas currently on your cat—they do not prevent fleas from jumping right back on minutes later.
+Most cats do not like baths, but more importantly, flea baths will only kill the fleas currently on your cat.
+They do not prevent fleas from jumping right back on minutes later.

 Treat Other Pets

-Thoroughly Clean and Treat Your Home
+Clean and Treat Your Home

-Realistically, calling a pest control to treat your house for fleas is the absolute best way to keep your cat and your home environment flea free.
+Realistically, calling a pest control company to treat your house for fleas is the absolute best way to keep your cat and your home environment flea free.
 You and your kitty will need to leave the house for a few hours while they use chemicals to kill fleas.

 How to Prevent Fleas on Cats